How To Get Rid of Damp – The Big Guide

 - Musty, damp smell

-In order to deal with rising damp you have to ensure that your home’s damp proof course is effective.
-A damp proof course ensures that moisture from the ground beneath is blocked.
-Rising damp can be both solved and prevented by installing a damp proof course.
+Rising damp can be both solved and prevented by installing a damp-proof course.
 You will also need to ensure that any soil remains at least 6 inches below this level.

-Treatments of rising damp revolve around installing and effective damp proof course.
+Rising damp treatments revolve around installing an effective damp-proof course.
 You can take the following actions or employ a damp specialist to carry out the following:

-- Chemical damp-proof course - chemical solution (damp-proof cream) injected into the mortar joint of effected walls through drilled holes to create waterproof barrier and prevent moisture rising above the new damp proof course.
+- Chemical damp-proof course – chemical solution (damp-proof cream) injected into the mortar joint of affected walls through drilled holes to create a waterproof barrier and prevent moisture rising above the new damp-proof course.

-- Physical Damp Proof courses – a new damp proof membrane can be inserted by removing a course of brick work and bedding the new plastic membrane in before reinstating the bricks.
-Normally only 3-4 bricks are removed at once and we suggest the use of an expert when carrying out remedial works like this.
+- Physical damp-proof courses – a new damp-proof membrane can be inserted by removing a course of brickwork and bedding the new plastic membrane in before reinstating the bricks.
+Normally only 3–4 bricks are removed at once - we suggest the use of an expert when carrying out remedial works like this.

 Further Reading on Rising Damp